 ANPR data can also be used to increase car park owners’ revenue by informing tiered payment plans based on spot location and length of stay.
 Reward programs to keep customers loyal can be created, offered, and tracked.

-Smart car park technology can provide a positive experience for drivers, while also helping operators to respond quickly to events for increased profitability, safety, and security.
+Smart car park technology can provide a positive experience for drivers, while also helping operators to respond quickly to events for increased efficiency and profitability, safety, and security.
 Further, it can aid longer-term strategic planning.
-However, the practicalities of setting up all the sensors, lights, cameras, and other devices needed by the various smart technology systems – and then making rapid changes for new scenarios – can be a challenge.
+However, the practicalities of setting up all the sensors, lights, cameras, and other devices needed by the various smart technology systems – and then making rapid changes for new scenarios – can be a challenge, but Intelligent Grid can provide a solution.

 Please visit our Car Parks page for some ideas on how to achieve this.